 Section 4.
 NOTICE.
 Not less than ten nor more than 90 days before each meeting of stockholders, the secretary shall give to each stockholder entitled to vote at such meeting and to each stockholder not entitled to vote who is entitled to notice of the meeting notice in writing or by electronic transmission stating the time and place of the meeting and, in the case of a special meeting or as otherwise may be required by any statute, the purpose for which the meeting is called, by mail, by presenting it to such stockholder personally, by leaving it at the stockholder's residence or usual place of business or by any other means permitted by Maryland law.
-If mailed, such notice shall be deemed to be given when deposited in the United States mail addressed to the stockholder by an electronic transmission to any address or number of the stockholder at which the stockholder receives electronic transmissions.
-The Corporation may give a single notice to all stockholders who share an address, which single notice shall be effective as to any stockholder at such address, unless such a stockholder objects to receiving such single notice or revokes a prior consent to receiving such single notice.
-Failure to give notice of any meeting to one or more stockholders, or any irregularity in such notice, shall not affect the validity of any meeting fixed in accordance with this Article II or the validity of any proceedings at any such meeting.
+If mailed, such notice shall be deemed to be given when deposited in the United States mail addressed to the stockholder by an electronic transmission.
+The Corporation may give a single notice to all stockholder sho share an address, which single notice shall be effective as to any stockholder at such address, unless such a stockholder objects to receiving such single notice or any meeting to one or more stockholders, or any irregularity in such notice, shall not affect the validity of any meeting fixed in accordance with this Article II or the validity of any proceedings at any such meeting.